 - You will have paid the maximum entry charge from the station where you touched in.
 As there is nowhere to touch out, this charge will remain deducted from your card balance.

 - You will not have a valid ticket for the journey that you have made, so you will either have to purchase a ticket or be liable to pay a penalty fare.

 If you wish to travel part of the way using Oyster or contactless pay as you go, you will have to leave the train at a station within the pay as you go area, touch out, then re-enter the station using a paper ticket from there to your onward destination.

 Travelcard on Oyster

-If you have a Travelcard on Oyster and wish to travel to a station outside the Oyster area, then you must buy a paper extension ticket (single or return) from the zonal boundary to your destination.
-You must buy this from the ticket office at your station of departure before travel.
-Extension tickets are not available from the ticket machines.
+If you have a Travelcard on Oyster and wish to travel to a station outside the Oyster area, then you must buy a paper extension ticket (single or return) from the zonal boundary of your Oyster to your destination, before you travel.

 Only if the ticket office is closed are you able to travel without having purchased an extension ticket.
 You must buy the extension ticket at the first opportunity (you do not need to break your journey additionally to buy the extension but you do need to buy the ticket at the first open ticket office that you pass, or from the first ticket inspector that you see).